Skip to main content

 Asian Development Bank and the Tony Blair Institute for Global Change

-This webinar will explore how policymakers and industry leaders across the region can respond to how artificial intelligence is upending labor markets.
+This webinar explored how policymakers and industry leaders across the region could respond to how artificial intelligence is upending labor markets.

 Artificial intelligence (AI) is reshaping labor markets globally, with significant implications for high-skilled cognitive roles, once thought to be safe from technological disruption.